Skip to main content

 Ultimately, the process you choose is dependent on the product you need and the type of metal you’ll be using.
 Both forging methods can be effective ways to strengthen and form your metal workpieces into the final product you need.

-For more information on how GK can support your forging process check out our equipment or talk to our experts today!
+For more information on how GK can support your forging process check out our foundry equipment or talk to our experts today!

 General Kinematics Corporation, incorporated in 1960, was established to market, design, and custom fabricate innovative vibratory equipment for the foundry, recycling, mining, and processing industries.
 Today the company continues as one of the world’s largest suppliers of vibratory processing equipment and has evolved into an industry-leading EPC firm.
 Headquartered in Crystal Lake, IL, General Kinematics has seven global locations providing engineering and support to a world-wide customer base.
 GK is a third generation, family-owned company and is ISO 9001 certified.